Instances#

 To enable/disable RAM monitoring:

-Go to the Virtual Machines section Compute Instances.
+1. Go to the Virtual machines section Compute Instances.

 Changing security groups#

-This operation is allowed only for the network interface created in a subnet.
+This action is allowed only for the network interface created in a subnet.

 Note